Kotlinlearncs.online LogoJava

 This feature of finally makes it useful when a method needs to do some kind of cleanup before exiting.
 We haven’t run into this scenario yet, but you will sometimes.
 And when you do, finally will be there for you!

-Practice: PingPonger Class
+Solve: PingPonger Class (Practice)

 Created By: Geoffrey Challen